jpwogaman/template.io/README.md

 ```JS
 //port1:input,output port2:input,output
 ```
-*Note: if you are already using Open Stage Control and have a your own ports, custom-module, workfile, etc. setup, I still recommend going through these steps to see how the system works.
-There is more information [**below**]() on bringing the elements of the workfile and custom-module into your own projects.*
+*Note: if you are already using Open Stage Control and have a your own ports, custom-module, workfile, etc. setup, I still recommend going through these steps to see how the system works.*

 Also, if you use a touchscreen that is connect via USB (as opposed to a tablet using WIFI), I recommend that you add the following to the 'client-options' input:
 ```